My name is Viktoriya. I am the creator, author and publisher of this online breastfeeding community.

-I will stop here, because this is beyond the scope of this page, but I wanted you to know who I am and SBI! is part of my life now, so I couldn’t but mention it.
-I also created a dedicated page where, if you are interested, you can learn more about my SBI! experience.
+I will stop here, because this is beyond the scope of this page, but I wanted you to know who I am and Solo Build It! is part of my life now, so I couldn’t but mention it.
+I also created a dedicated page where, if you are interested, you can learn more about my Solo Build It! experience.

 And for now breastfeed and be a happy mom.
 Happy moms raise happy babies!
 Do not get discouraged from nursing your baby no matter what.
 Listen to your inner voice.
 And join me in turning your breastfeeding quest into an exciting journey!